robwatsongtr/crucibleBuild/README.md

 ### Running

 `my_luthor/` is your working directory for the entire Luthor curriculum — both the Python pass and the C++ rewrite.
-Initialize a git repo there to save your work, then run `init`:
+Initialize a git repo there to save your work, then run `init` **you must be in my_luthor/ to run init**:

 ```bash
 cd my_luthor